bdurkee/treewalker-paper/README.md

-A repo for the 'Software Practice and Experience' paper describing RESOLVE's dynamic AST treewalking mechanism.
+A dedicated repo for a 'Software Practice and Experience' paper describing RESOLVE's dynamic AST treewalking mechanism.